jlmelville/smallvis/docs/theory.md

 that results in them reducing their distances to zero, which will overwhelm any longer range attraction from more distant neighbors.
-I also can't find any evidence in the LargeVis source code that prevents neighborhood points from being turning up as part of the non-neighborhood sample: there *is* a check made in the code, but it only prevents one of the $k$ neighbors from contributing to the repulsive part of the gradient applied to any given point.
+I also can't find any evidence in the LargeVis source code that prevents neighborhood points from turning up as part of the non-neighborhood sample: there *is* a check made in the code, but it only prevents one of the $k$ neighbors from contributing to the repulsive part of the gradient applied to any given point.